 You can see that record order is different than the input order.
 While the FPS fingerprint writer preserves input order, the FPB writer will reorder the records by population count, so the records with fewer 'on' bits come first.
 It then creates a popcount index, to mark the start and end location of all of the fingerprints with a given popcount.
-This is used to pre-compute the popcount for a fingerprint, and to implement sublinear similarity search.
+This is used to pre-compute the popcount for a fingerprint, and quickly reject some of the similarity search space.